adugasamuel/Electronic-Sales-Analysis/README.md

 # Final Note

-The PBIX file and an Executive PowerPoint presentation have been prepared for delivery to management.
+An Executive PowerPoint presentation have been prepared for delivery to management...check repo!

+# Thank You!